nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

 **List Comprehension** can be used to create a list from another list/sequence in a user-friendly way and with less lines of code.
-Any List com
+All List comprehension can be replaced by a `for` loop.
+But all for loops can't be replaced by List comprehension

 ### For loop on an array
 ```python